Shreya Atrey Profile

 Rhodes Project: What is an average work day like for you?

-Shreya Atrey: I head to the law Bod.
-I didn’t like much at first, I have to say, but I’ve come to really like the space reserved for research students.
+Shreya Atrey: I head to the Law Bod.
+I didn’t like it much at first, I have to say, but I’ve come to really like the space reserved for research students.
 So I head to the Law Bod and stick around there for a couple of hours then head out to Alternative Tuck Shop or Olives, get a sandwich, come back, continue research and probably towards the end of the day I go back and cook something nice, a vegetarian Ottolenghi recipe from Plenty perhaps.
 If I have at least eight hours of work in that and I’ve not just been chatting up everyone in the library then that’s a successful average work day.

 Rhodes Project: What motivates you?

 Shreya Atrey: A lot of my motivation is drawn from my work, which now basically involves reading what other people have written.
 I’ve spent a lot of the last year reading feminist works – I’ve not only enjoyed it but have been immensely inspired by it.
 In the last year that’s been the driving force behind what I’ve done and what I’ve liked.
 So also, in a big way I think, a lot of the conversations we have amongst the Rhodes community and friends here and also family back home, end up pushing me forward to get up the next morning and go back to work.